-For the end-of-course geometry assessment, the full academic year criteria must be adapted to be consistent with the four ways schools may offer the geometry course: fall semester, spring semester, summer term, and full year.
+For the end-of-course algebra/data analysis and English 2 assessments, the full academic year criteria must be adapted to be consistent with the four ways schools may offer the the courses: fall semester, spring semester, summer term, and full year.
 The principle is that students must be continuously enrolled for the duration of the course.
 Thus,